“It’s not the plan that’s important, it’s the planning.” ~ Dr Gramme Edwards

 - What is the vision of the student?

-- What problems of practice and impacts are being experienced?
+- What challenges of practice and impacts are being experienced?

-- What can and should be addressed at a whole-school and whole-class level?
+- What can and should be addressed at a whole-school and/or whole-class level?

-- What should be responded to in quality, inclusive teaching and learning?
+- What should be responded to in quality differentiated teaching and learning?

 - What needs to be addressed at a more personalised level?